Gettysburg Farm, photo by Marc Andre

 The Best Times to Visit Gettysburg

 Winter is also a great time to photograph Gettysburg, especially after a snowfall.
-Depending on the amount of snow and ice some of the roads, especially at Little Round Top and Big Round Top, may be difficult or even closed, but this is pretty rare.
+Depending on the amount of snow and ice some of the roads, especially at Little Round Top and Big Round Top, may be difficult or even closed.

 Castle on Little Round Top in the winter, photo by Nicolas Raymond